Lumière Award for Best Actor

 The Lumière Award for Best Actor (Lumière du meilleur acteur) is an annual award presented by the Académie des Lumières since 1996.

+Michel Serrault was the first recipient for Nelly and Mr. Arnaud in 1996, while Benjamin Voisin is the most recent winner for The Stranger in 2026.

 Winners and nominees

 Winners are listed first with a blue background, followed by the other nominees.